Edgar-Macharia/Edgar-Macharia/README.md

-# Hi there, I Am Edgar! 👋
+# Hi there, I'm Edgar! 👋

 <a href="" target="_blank"><img src="" alt="image host"/></a>
 # Bio